-Chronic obstructive pulmonary disease is a collection of separate lung diseases that get worse over time, especially for those who continue to smoke.
+Chronic Obstructive Pulmonary Disease (COPD) is a collection of separate lung diseases that get worse over time, especially for those who smoke.
 It is one of the leading causes of death and illness worldwide, with the most common conditions in the group being emphysema and chronic bronchitis.

-COPD generally appears in patients over 40 years an age, with varying symptoms that only start to appear after significant damage to the lungs has already been done.
+COPD generally appears in patients over 40 years old presenting itself with varying symptoms after significant damage to the lungs.
 Wheezing, shortness of breath, chronic coughing and chest tightness can all be symptoms.
-The condition continues to get worse if the patient does not stop smoking or receive medical treatment.
+The condition worsens if the patient continues to smoke or refuses medical treatment.

 There is no cure for COPD, but treatments can ease the symptoms.
-Once it is diagnosed, the most important thing is for the patient to stop smoking, to reduce further lung damage.
-Anti-inflammatory medication, steroids, oxygen therapy, bronchodilators through a nebulizer or breathing machine assistance are all possible treatment options.
-Doctors may also recommend exercise to help maintain leg muscles and a physical therapist to teach the patient to breathe correctly.
+Once it is diagnosed, the most important thing is for the patient to stop smoking in order to reduce further lung damage.
+Anti-inflammatory medications, steroids, oxygen therapy, bronchodilators through a nebulizer or a breathing machine are all possible treatment options.
+Doctors may also recommend exercise to help maintain leg muscles and a physical therapist to work with the patient to improve breathing.

-HealthNow Healthcare have many years of experience in assisting patients with COPD and their families.
-Our healthcare professionals can help with transitioning back home after a stay in hospital and help you, your family and your doctor develop a tailored program to:
+HealthNow Home Healthcare assists patients with COPD and works with family members and physicians to develop a comprehensive treatment plan.
+Our healthcare professionals help patients transitioning back home after a hospital stay and will work with family members and doctors to develop a tailored program to: